Punktum-dk/epp-service-specification/README.md

 <a id="change-registrant"></a>
 ##### change registrant

-TODO this section requires to be rewritten in the context of registrar handling

 The change of registrant is a *special* operation, it results in all privileges and rights being transferred to another entity.
 A registrar does not hold the privileges to complete such a request, so the object service is unimplemented at this time.

 <a id="add-name-server"></a>